isomerpages/pa-chingay/_whats-on/Chingay Mama Shop.md

                     <h3 style="font-size: 1em; margin: 0 0 .3em;">doob Bean Bags</h3>
                 </div>
                 <p style="padding: 0 1em 1em;margin: 0; overflow: hidden;">
                     doob Bean Bags is the most awesome bean bag brand in Singapore.
-Designed for comfort, safety, and ease of maintenance, doob bean bags are bu <br />
+Designed for comfort, safety, and ease of maintenance, doob bean bags are built to last.
+With a wide assortment of bean bags that are more versatile, space-saving, and comfier than conventional furniture, This "Made With Passion SG"-awarded brand is on a mission to take over the world, one butt at a time.<br />
                     <a href="https://www.lazada.sg/doob/">Purchase now</a>
                 </p>
             </div>